 This article covers how to get a permit for building a fence in Granville, Ohio.
-Before starting a fence installation in Granville, Ohio please check out the guide below.
+Before contacting a fence company in Granville, Ohio please check out the guide below.

 Please note that we will try to keep this information up to date but we do not represent the Village of Granville.

 Where do you get a fence permit in Granville?

 You obtain a Zoning Permit from the Village of Granville Planning and Zoning Department.